RetroReversing/retroReversing/categories/misc/Books.md

 * **Classical 3D graphics** - Although much of the material in this section has migrated onto hardware, it is still necessary to have an appreciation of what the hardware does to be able to use it effectively.
 * **Real-time rendering** - This section deals with the technology developed by the games industry and the virtual reality industry which enables complex scenes to be rendered, to a reasonably high quality, in real time on a low-cost graphics processor.
 * **Control of objects** - Mainstream techniques used to control the movement of objects are described in this section.
 This ranges from simple low-level control through to behavioural animation using Al technology.
-Thematerial on Al is in the form of a debate concerning the potential use of the technology in the future.
+The material on Al is in the form of a debate concerning the potential use of the technology in the future.
 * **2D technology** - A potentially important solution to the complexity problem in 3D graphics, in terms of both the creation cost and the rendering cost, is the use of image-based rendering techniques.
 * **Software technology** - This section deals with the techniques needed to write a multi-player game using the currently popular first-person shooter genre as an example.
 We examine the software architecture of a games engine and look at the design of the engine.
 Finally a comprehensive reference manual for the engine is given.